 Jars of spare baby formula – We always made Dylan drink whichever formula was available somewhere and made sure to change it every 2 weeks, so he doesn’t fuss on the go.
 Different brands didn’t bother him, and while he’s fussy with drinking water now, a formula is a formula for him.

-When it comes to going for beach and sunny holidays with a baby you need a few more items.
+When it comes to going to the beach and sunny holidays with a baby you need a few more items.
 First and foremost:

 Hat – Babies shouldn’t be exposed to the sun for extended periods of time, so a hat is a must.
 I found it quite difficult to find a sun hat that fits a baby smaller than 6 months (and Dylan is a giant baby, so probably 9 months in most cases if not 12).
 The only one that fit best was this one from Carter’s.